webtorrent/torrent-discovery/README.md

 options are available via the `opts` object.

 **This module automatically handles announcing on intervals, for maximum peer discovery.**

-#### `discovery.setTorrent(infoHashOrTorrent)`

-When you learn the infoHash (hex string) of the torrent, call this method to begin searching for peers.

-Later, when you get the full torrent metadata (parsed via [parse-torrent](https://github.com/feross/parse-torrent)), call this method again to ensure more accurate tracker stats
-(because we now know the torrent length).

 #### `discovery.updatePort(port)`